 How to calculate your employee turnover rate

 Determine the frequency upon which you will track your employee turnover rate.
-Annual tracking will give you a high-level overview, and quarterly tracking will help you spot trends before it’s too late.
+Annual turnover tracking will give you a high-level overview, and quarterly tracking will help you spot trends before it’s too late, you may even decide that tracking your monthly employee turnover rate is the right frequency.
 To calculate your employee turnover rate, take the total number of separations and divide by the average number of employees during your desired time period.
 Express this number as a percentage by multiplying by 100.
 For example, if there were 5 separations and an average of 200 employees in Q1, the employee turnover rate would be 2.5% [(5/200) x 100].